Pragistyo/chatt/README.md

 This app not include web-socket, only rest api logic \
 This default app run on port 9091

-# How to use This app
+# How to try This app
 install GO on your machine.
-Download Go and installation procedure -> ( [installGO] )
+Download Go and installation procedure -> [installGO](https://golang.org/doc/install)

 ## Clone this app
   using ssh